mrmoxon/mrmoxon.github.io/_posts/2024-07-03-objective-morality.markdown

 ### Part 1: Moral Objectivity<a id="part-1"></a>

 To start with the axioms and build up, let's consider a basic method to compare everything that matters to conscious beings.
-In order to do so, we must establish that morality can be an objective facet of reality, and recognise that while this implies the existence of objective truths, approximating them in practice is very challenging.
+In order to do so, we will establish that suffering and well-ebing are objective facets of reality, and recognise that while this implies the existence of objective truths, approximating them in practice is very challenging.

 <br>